 RL: And how do you feel Cabaret Voltaire and your earlier solo work have informed your current band Wrangler?
 Tell us about them and any other musical you are making at the moment.

-SM: Oh blimey, that’s a whole world of connection really although it’s funny as people refer to Wrangler as the new thing I do but we’ve been working together for over eight years.
-Essentially we are electronic and our reference points are no different to the Cabs but decades have past since we started so we function in a world that I, along with everyone else, have helped make.
+SM: Oh blimey, that’s a whole world of connection really although it’s funny as people refer to Wrangler as the new thing I do, but we’ve been working together for over eight years.
+Essentially we are electronic and our reference points are no different to the Cabs, but decades have past since we started so we function in a world that I, along with everyone else, have helped make.

 The funny thing is Wrangler use a lot of the technology we, originally, could only dream of owning.
 But funnily enough, like the Cabs, we invariably usually end up working with all the wonky, lo-fi, broken and dysfunction bits of gear we have lying around – that’s the stuff with character.